 “The second unit did a great job,” head coach Billy Donovan said.
 “Ray generated shots for Josh, Patrick, Jerami.”

 OKC entered today’s game on a three-game skid.
 One of the main struggles for the thunder has been their inability to get defensive stops, especially with the second unit.
 This game seems to be a good sign moving forward regarding the second unit.

 With Felton beginning to be more comfortable as a bench role player, it is clear he’s going to be an important piece to this teams success.

 Jeremy Lamb- Lamb finished with 6 total points and was 3-8 from the field, so the Thunder defense appeared to be pretty effective against him.
 I give the Thunder defense a B+ for the night.

 Thunder Bench- This was a really good night for the second unit, especially in the fourth quarter when it mattered.
 Felton was able to establish dominance with ball movement, smart shot taking and a pretty complete effort on the defensive side, especially down the stretch.
 Thunder bench gets an A for the night.

 The Big Three- PG and Russ were pretty solid the whole game.
 Westbrook keep the effort going the whole time en route to a 25/10/7 game and George provided 17 points and 8 rebounds.
 Carmelo started to hit some shots in the second half but was relatively quiet for this one with 7 points.

 Up next, The Kings @ home on Monday.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!